TomMazzag/Booksy-frontend/README.md

 ## Booksy - Online Book Store

-Welcome to Booksy, your go-to online bookstore built using the MERN stack (MongoDB, Express.js, React.js, Node.js) with user authentication handled by Clerk and payments processed by Stripe..
+Welcome to Booksy, your go-to online bookstore built using the MERN stack  with user authentication handled by Clerk and payments processed by Stripe..
 Booksy offers a vast collection of books across various genres, providing book lovers with an intuitive platform to explore, select, and purchase their favorite reads with ease.
 Whether you're into fiction, non-fiction, educational materials, or rare finds, Booksy is designed to cater to your reading preferences.

 ## Features